kubernetes/website/content/en/blog/_posts/2018-12-05-kubeadm-ga-release.md

 date: 2018-12-05
 ---

-**Authors**: By Lucas Käldström (CNCF Ambassador) and Luc Perkins (CNCF)
+**Authors**: By Lucas Käldström (CNCF Ambassador) and Luc Perkins (CNCF Developer Advocate)

 [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) is a tool that enables Kubernetes administrators to quickly and easily bootstrap minimum viable clusters that are fully compliant with [Certified Kubernetes](https://github.com/cncf/k8s-conformance/blob/master/terms-conditions/Certified_Kubernetes_Terms.md) guidelines.
 It's been under active development by [SIG Cluster Lifecycle](https://github.com/kubernetes/community/tree/master/sig-cluster-lifecycle) since 2016 and we're excited to announce that it has now graduated from beta to stable and generally available (GA)!

-This GA release is an important event in the progression of the Kubernetes ecosystem, bringing stability to an area where stability is paramount.
+This GA release of kubeadm is an important event in the progression of the Kubernetes ecosystem, bringing stability to an area where stability is paramount.

-The goal of kubeadm is to provide a foundational implementation for bootstrapping common cluster setup tasks and for cluster administration. kubeadm ships with best-practice defaults but can be customized to support other ecosystem requirements or vendor-specific approaches. kubeadm is designed to be easy to integrate into larger systems.
+The goal of kubeadm is to provide a foundational implementation for bootstrapping common cluster setup tasks and for cluster administration. kubeadm ships with best-practice defaults but can also be customized to support other ecosystem requirements or vendor-specific approaches. kubeadm is designed to be easy to integrate into larger deployment systems and tools.

 ### The scope of kubeadm

 kubeadm is focused on bootstrapping Kubernetes clusters on existing infrastructure and performing an essential set of maintenance tasks.
+The core of the kubeadm interface is quite simple: new control plane nodes are created by running `kubeadm init` and worker nodes are joined to the control plane by running `kubeadm join`.
+Also included are utilities for managing already bootstrapped clusters, such as control plane upgrades and token and certificate renewal.

 To keep kubeadm lean, focused, and vendor/infrastructure agnostic, the following tasks are out of its scope:

 - Infrastructure provisioning
 - Third-party networking